kanekop/future-cli/README.md

 ## Recently Implemented Features

+### ✅ Command Rename to future.sh (Complete)
+The main command has been simplified from `boot_future.sh` to `future.sh`:
+- Accepts multiple variations: `future`, `./future`, `future.sh`, `./future.sh`
+- All references throughout the interface have been updated
+- File system shows `future.sh` when using `ls` command
+- Maintains backward compatibility in documentation

 ### ✅ Intro Animation (Complete)
 An automated demonstration plays when you first visit the page:
-- Shows someone attempting to run `./boot_future.sh` without parameters
+- Shows someone attempting to run `./future.sh` without parameters
 - Displays the error message to teach proper usage
 - Uses realistic typing animation with varied speeds
 - Creates anticipation and normalizes the "failure" experience
+- Can be skipped by pressing ESC

 ### ✅ Enhanced Cat Command (Complete)
 The `cat` command now includes tab completion and special file handling:
 - Press Tab after `cat ` to see available files
 - Auto-completes partial filenames (e.g., `cat R[TAB]` → `cat README.md`)
-- `cat boot_future.sh` shows "Permission denied" to maintain the mystery
+- `cat future.sh` shows "Permission denied" to maintain the mystery
 - Full Unix-like tab completion behavior

-### ✅ Interactive Mode (Phase 1 - Complete)
+### ✅ Interactive Mode (Complete)
 The guided mode for CLI beginners is now live!
-Access it with `./boot_future.sh --interactive` to get step-by-step prompts for creating your vision and commitment.
+Access it with `./future.sh --interactive` to get step-by-step prompts for creating your vision and commitment.

-### ✅ Internationalization (Phase 2 - Complete)
+### ✅ Internationalization (Complete)
 Automatic language detection is now active:
+- Language detected at page load (URL parameter → saved preference → browser language)
+- Direct language selection via URL: `?lang=ja` or `?lang=en`
+- Manual switching with `lang [ja|en]` command
 - Type in Japanese, and the entire interface switches to Japanese automatically
 - All messages, errors, help text, and social sharing are fully localized
-- No manual configuration needed—just type in your preferred language
+- Language preference saved for future visits

-### ✅ Extended Options (Phase 3 - Complete)
+### ✅ Extended Options (Complete)
 The optional flags for deeper commitment are now available:

 ```bash